andresromerouy/DataSciInPractice24/Examples/UM-01E2] Example - Barcelona Airbnb listings.md

 ## Q5.
 Top-10 neighbourhoods

 To close this analysis of the Barcelona Airbnb data, we take a look at the neighbourhoods with more listings.
 The top ten list can be extracted with the method `.value_counts()`, which returns a series with counts of the occurrences of the values of a series, sorted top down.
-These values come as the index.
+These neighbourhood names come as the index.

 ```
 In [19]: df['neighbourhood'].value_counts().head(10)